corvusdeinanis/cuddlyspaceship/content/renaissance in England.md

 9) **John Thynn** - random dude who married Mayor of London's daughter, became rich, was an asshole and a manager from hell - wanted a fancy house - sent a letter everyday to the workers - was impatient - 30 years of building - <u>Longleat </u> - Symettrical, intricate

-**Renaissance - age when poets wrote in codes, when artists filled paintings with mysterious symbols... ..and even buildings spoke in riddles**
+**Renaissance - age when poets wrote in codes, when artists filled paintings with mysterious symbols… ..and even buildings spoke in riddles**

 10) **Nicholas Hilliard** - goldsmith - made miniature paintings - very delicate and intricate - painted jewels - almost 3D like texture